fjvallarino/monomer/tasks.md

   - How is the user going to provide state updates?
     - We already provide this with the State monad and corresponding lenses
   - Improve mouse support/current state of mouse and keyboard for event handling
+  - Make handleEvent run inside MonadState (required to update user provided lenses) **CANCELLED**
+  - Add logic that allows widgets to update user state
+  - Does it make sense to avoid lenses internally, given that we already include the dependency?
 - Pending
-  - Make handleEvent run inside MonadState (required to update user provided lenses)
+  - How will long running (i.e., not immediate) user tasks will be handled?
+  - Think how overlays should work
   - Create layer widget to handle overlays/dialog boxes
-  - How will long running (i.e., not immediate) user tasks will be handled?
   - Add text selection/editing to textField
   - Drag & drop (add attribute indicating if component supports being source/target)
   - Stop, think and design